 As part of the National Transportation Policy effort, DOT funded a study of strategic data needs by the Transportation Research Board (TRB) of the National Academy of Sciences.
 The findings of the TRB study, published in Data for Decisions: Requirements for National Transportation Policy Making (Special Report 234), highlighted a wide range of data deficiencies and recommended: establishment of a data center within the DOT to provide the focal point for the compilation and integration of systemwide transportation data; development of a national transportation performance monitoring system to track key indicators of the Nation's transportation system and its environment from the perspective of markets and users, with the results reported biennially; and funding of multimodal surveys of commodity and passenger flows.

-Senate hearings on reauthorization of the surface transportation program, coincidentally scheduled just after the first meeting of the TRB study panel, included members of the panel to discuss transportation trends and issues.
-Panel members indicated how little was known about transportation trends given a 15-year decline in multimodal data collection.
-The message resonated with Senator Daniel Patrick Moynihan, who included provisions to create and fund the Bureau of Transportation Statistics in the Intermodal Surface Transportation Efficiency Act (ISTEA) that became law on December 18, 1991.
+Senate hearings on reauthorization of the surface transportation program, coincidentally scheduled just after the second meeting of the TRB study panel, included members of the study to discuss transportation trends and issues.
+A panel member indicated how little was known about transportation trends given a decline in multimodal data collection.
+The testimony resonated with Senator Daniel Patrick Moynihan, who chaired the hearing and included provisions to create and fund the Bureau of Transportation Statistics in the Intermodal Surface Transportation Efficiency Act (ISTEA) that became law on December 18, 1991.

 The Bureau of Transportation Statistics started operations informally during the week of October 19, 1992, and became an operating administration of DOT under the management order of December 16, 1992.
 BTS began immediately to develop its first product, the Transportation Data Sampler CD-ROM, which went into distribution 26 days later.